-AI tools still permitting political disinfo creation, NGO warns
+AI Tools Still Permitting Political Disinfo Creation, NGO Warns

 The success of ChatGPT, from Microsoft-backed OpenAI, has over the last year ushered in an age of popularity for generative AI, which can produce text, images, sounds and lines of code from a simple input in everyday language.

-The tools have been met with both massive enthusiasm and profound concern around the possibility for fraud, especially as huge portions of the globe head to the polls in 2024.
+The tools have been met with both massive enthusiasm and profound concern over the possibility for fraud, especially as huge portions of the globe head to the polls in 2024.

 Twenty digital giants, including Meta, Microsoft, Google, OpenAI, TikTok and X, last month joined together in a pledge to fight AI content designed to mislead voters.